• Skip to primary navigation

 A hand holds a thinly sliced Yukon gold potato up close to the camera.
 In the background is a cutting board and a strainer filled with more potatoes.

-• Potatoes (my preference is always Yukon Gold or Baby Reds, but a regular Russet will work too!)
+• Potatoes (my preference is Yukon gold or baby reds, but regular Russet work too!)

 • Butter